If you want to start investing, but don’t know where or how to get started, this guide on micro-investing is for you. Why?

-Acorns have no account minimum and no management fee.
+Acorns has no account minimum and no management fee.
 But, they do charge a small monthly fee for rounding up bank account transactions to the nearest dollar.

 While other platforms like Betterment have an account minimum and management fee, but offer more complex investment options (e.g., traditional, Roth, and SEP IRA, etc.)